-Norfolk Open Studios is excited to announce that for 2021 and beyond it will be moving to take place in the autumn.
+Norfolk Open Studios has moved to the autumn!
 Dates for 2021 are Saturday 25 September – Sunday 10 October.

 Norfolk Open Studios

 For 16 days each year, the Award-winning Norfolk Open Studios celebrates the county’s artists and their achievements by offering them the opportunity to open their doors to the public to exhibit, sell and talk about their work.
 In 2020 the event was cancelled due to the Covid-19 pandemic, and instead we ran Norfolk Open Studios Online.
 However, in 2019, when the scheme was held in it’s original format, over 430 artists took part from over 250 studios and venues.
 19 Norfolk schools also took part, celebrating the exceptional artistic talent of young people in the county.

 Norfolk Open Studios has established itself as one of the largest and most successful open studios schemes in the country.
 It gives visitors the opportunity to see new art, meet artists, and – with many of the works on display being for sale – to buy original artworks directly from their creators.